MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 #### Ownership of activities, enrichments, intelligence, and customer measures
 Activities, enrichments, intelligence, and customer measures are tied to customer profiles, so they inherit the same owner as the associated customer profile.

-ML models are trained on all data, i.e., no BU data separation is enforced on training data.
+Intelligence models are trained on all data, i.e., no business unit data separation is enforced on training data.

 ### Roles and teams
 Apart from ownership, the other components of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.